open-prophetdb/biomedgps-data/wandb/README.md

 pip install git+https://github.com/yjcyxky/dgl-ke.git#subdirectory=python && pip install ogb dgl==0.9.0 wandb
 ```

+> NOTE:
-> NOTE: The training script is based on a customized dgl-ke library, which is forked from the original dgl-ke library.
+> 1. The training script is based on a customized dgl-ke library, which is forked from the original dgl-ke library.
 The customized dgl-ke library is located at [dgl-ke](https://github.com/yjcyxky/dgl-ke.git).
 The most of the arguments are the same as the original dgl-ke library.
 The only difference is that the customized dgl-ke library supports wandb and initial embeddings.
 If you want to know more about the original dgl-ke library, please refer to [dgl-ke docs](https://dglke.dgl.ai/doc/)
+>
+> 2. The overall training has already been mostly automated, with the help of Wandb.
+>
+> 3. If you don't want to use Wandb, you can run it directly through bash train.sh <parameters>.
+>
+> 4. Wandb will automatically combine all the hyperparameters listed in the configuration file and try to find the optimal hyperparameters.
+In addition, all logs, performance metrics, model files, data, etc., of the model will be uploaded to your own Wandb account for subsequent tracking and analysis.

 ## Sweep